 \subsection{Precursor diagram}

 First of all, a Kanenobu diagram with even numbers of twists Kan$(2m,2n)$ is fully bipartite.
 Then, it has the {\it precursor} diagram in Fig.\ref{fig:KanenobuJones} on the left, which is topologically equivalent to the diagram in Fig.\ref{fig:KanenobuJones} on the right.
 The Jones polynomial of the latter one clearly depends on $m+n$, but not on $m$ and $n$ separately, and the Jones polynomial of the original diagram is just the same.
-Hence, at this level, the main property of a Kanenobu knot becomes trivial.
+Hence, for the precursor diagram, the $(m+n)$-property of the Jones polynomial is trivial.

 Yet, there is no immediate analogue of this nice argument for the corresponding bipartite HOMFLY polynomial.
 The first reason is an ambiguity in the bipartite diagram corresponding to the given precursor diagram (see Section \ref{sec:hypercube}), and the fact that not any bipartite diagram lifted from the precursor one possess the $(m+n)$-property, see Section~\ref{Kan-gen-1} for a discussion.
-The second reason is that the III Reidemister move which we use to pass from the left diagram in Fig.\ref{fig:KanenobuJones} to the right one becomes non-trivial for {\it lock} diagrams (see Section \ref{sec:RIII}), and we cannot use it without additional analysis.
+The second reason is that the III Reidemeister move which we use to pass from the left diagram in Fig.\ref{fig:KanenobuJones} to the right one becomes non-trivial for {\it lock} diagrams (see Section \ref{sec:RIII}), and we cannot use it without additional analysis.
 The question of extension of the Jones argument to the original bipartite diagram via lock Reidemeister moves should be further explored.